What is the NRS Field Studies Program?

 All credits earned in California Ecology and Conservation (19 quarter units or 15 semester units in fall and spring, 12.7 semester units in summer) count toward graduation from UC.
 Academic departments at each campus determine how course credits fulfill major, minor, and/or GE requirements.
-Many campus in related fields have determined how credits from California Ecology and Conservation map onto degree requirements; the most current information can be found here.
+Across campuses many departments in relevant fields have determined how credits from California Ecology and Conservation map onto degree requirements; the most current information can be found here.
 Students may also contact their academic advisor to discuss how course credits apply toward their personal course of study.

 When will grades be posted?

 Grades will not be available immediately after the course ends because it takes several steps to send the data from UCEAP to your campus registrar.
 Once your grades have been transmitted you will receive an email at the address you provided in MyEAP.
 Grades are generally reported within 90 days of the end of a program.